 Directly managing an individual’s personal data always triggers the application of data protection principles, measures, and requirements, which means adjustments in the way marketing is done.

-There is also an invisible force – a marketing mindset, that struggles with the application of data protection rules and requirements, seeing them of opposite values to what marketing’s mission is.
+There is also an invisible force – a marketing mindset, that struggles with the application of data protection rules and requirements, seeing them of opposite values to what the marketing mission is.

 Marketing is trying to find out as much as it can about consumers, place their messages, sell their products and services, and often see the GDPR as a set of restrictive measures in this process.

-However, Marketing should be based on transparency, trust, and mutual agreement between individuals and the company, on what should be communicated and when, how their data is being used, and the added value that is exchanged here.
+However, Marketing should be based on transparency, trust, and mutual agreement between individuals and the company, on what should be communicated and when, how their data is being used, and the added value that is exchanged.

 This puts more pressure on the collaboration between the Data Protection Officer and the Marketing department, requiring a CMO to gain an understanding of data protection principles, and a DPO to become a little bit of a marketing expert.

-Another challenge is enforcing data protection measures in IT systems, making marketing platforms compliant, and implementing a complete solution rather than multiple fractional solutions that cover opt-ins and opt-outs but do not allow propagating notices along different marketing layers, making the communication non-compliant.
+Another challenge is enforcing data protection measures in IT systems.
+It is recommended to opt for a complete solution rather than multiple fractional solutions that cover opt-ins and opt-outs but do not allow propagating notices along different marketing layers, making the communication non-compliant.